joelbarton-io/LS170/0_study_guide/tcp_udp.md

   - no built-in congestion avoidance or flow-control mechanisms
   - no connection state tracking, as it is a connectionless protocol

-## similarities
+### similarities to tcp

-  - both protocols provide for multiplexing
+  - both provide for multiplexing

   - since they exist at the same level (transport layer), both utilize the layer beneath (internet/network) and thus the header fields for source IP and destination IP address must be present in both respective protocol's PDU

-## differences
-  - tcp is connection-oriented; udp is connectionless

-## udp over tcp

-  - low latency (applications that prioritize speed)
+  - data payload of both is an encapsulated HTTP request or response